 Read these chess tips for beginners to understand how chess players feel and think.
-If you make your chess moves without following any chess principles, then you lose quickly and you don't even understand why you have lost.
+If you make your chess moves without following any chess principles you will lose quickly and you don't even understand why you have lost.
 There are no cheap chess tricks to learn but fundamental chess principles that you have to apply all the time.

 The chess tips on my website help you to improve your chess strategy and finally start winning.
 To get better you need mental discipline, patience and knowledge.

-To demonstrate my point play against these chess programs here.
+To get a feel of your chess strenght play against these chess programs here.
 You will find that you have no chance, because as a beginner or home player you don't follow any guidelines and probably play the first move that comes to your mind, which is not the best approach.

 As a beginner at chess you should learn basic chess knowledge and play many different opening systems as this will expose your mind to positions of various kinds.
 If you stick to one opening approach it will force your mind into a fixed way of thinking.

 To understand "the truth" in Chess you should vary your chess experience.
 What I mean is, don't play the same chess openings for the rest of your life.
 Especially if you play inferior opening moves all the time, you will lose points in the long run.
 This is proven by game statistics, as you cannot possibly be as successful with inferior opening setups.